How do you react when you’ve misplaced your mobile device?

 Yes, nine-in-10 Millennials (92 percent) own smartphones, the Pew Research Center found.
 But guess what?
 Pew determined that 85 percent of Gen-Xers and 67 percent of Baby Boomers own them, too.

-Mobile devices have become omnipresent around the world.
+Handheld devices have become omnipresent around the world.
 The global mobile population had reached 3.7 billion unique users in 2018, Statista found.

 No. 5: When employees absolutely need to know